jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/New-Terminology/New-ValueSet-List.page.md

 		<td></td>
 		<td></td>
 		<td></td>
-		<td>For CDR/ NHS App use only and not bound to a profile in the IG.
-The SCT codes are UKCoreSourceOfServiceRequest ValueSet</td>
+		<td>For CDR/ NHS App use only and not bound to a profile in the IG.<br>The SCT codes are UKCoreSourceOfServiceRequest ValueSet</td>
 	</tr>
 	<tr>
 		<td scope="row">{{pagelink:ValueSet-PASSourceAdmission, text: PASSourceAdmission}}</td>